microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

     filters:  # JSON paths to filter the payload and define the target value.
     variables: # Define the variable and assign the JSON path so that the payload data can be passed to the jobs.
 ```
+This is a generic webhook trigger where user has to take care of manually creating the webhook in the external service and subscribe to it in ADO. `webhoooks` is an extensible category.
+Anyone can build a custom extension what automatically configures triggers and define it as a new type in `webhooks`.

 #### Example
 ```yaml
 resources: